-2.2.3 Trailer Files
+2.1.3 Trailer Files

-Each task in the CALACS package creates messages during processing which describe the progress of the calibration and which are sent to

-STDOUT.
-In calibration pipelines written for other HST instruments, trailer files were created by simply redirecting the STDOUT to a file.
+Each task in the CALACS package creates messages during processing which describe the progress of the calibration and which are sent to STDOUT.
+In the pipeline processing for other HST instruments, trailer files were created by simply redirecting the STDOUT to a file.
 Because multiple output files can be processed in a single run of CALACS, creating trailer files presents a unique challenge.
 Each task within the CALACS package must decide which trailer file should be appended with comments and automatically open, populate, and close each trailer file.

 CALACS will always overwrite information in trailer files from previous runs of CALACS while preserving any comments generated by Generic Conversion.
 This ensures that the trailer files accurately reflect the most recent processing performed.
-The string CALACSBEG will mark the first comment added to the trailer file when running CALACS or any task within the CALACS package.
-If a trailer file already exists, CALACS will search the trailer file for this string to determine where to append processing comments.
+The string CALACSBEG will mark the first comment added to the trailer file.
+If a trailer file already exists, CALACS will search for this string to determine where to append processing comments.
 If it is not found, the string will be written to the end of the file and all comments will follow.
 Thus any comments from previous processing are overwritten and only the most current calibrations are recorded.